I take products from first commit to production.

 A Google Drive for every NEMSU campus, resumable uploads, virus scanning, and signed documents.

-Impact Centralized records and files across faculty and students.
+Impact Built to centralize records and files across faculty and students.

-Civil servant records and tourism analytics for a provincial government, replacing filing cabinets and Excel.
+Civil servant records and tourism analytics for the Province of Surigao del Sur, replacing filing cabinets and Excel.

 Impact Replaced filing cabinets and Excel.
 Still in production across the province.